-Evidence based Principles of our plan Systems approach Place based

-Evidence based

-Ensuring our plan and its asks are grounded in robust evidence.

-User centric

-Recognising that people and businesses need different things from the transport system.

-Place based

-Recognising that the North's geography is diverse and therefore the transport solutions available, scale and pace for change will vary.

-Systems approach

-Recognising that we need to work with a range of partners in different sectors to find appropriate solutions and overcome barriers to delivery, as transport solutions alone won't achieve our vision for the North.
+Figure 2.1 Evidence based Principles Outcome User of our plan focused centric Systems Place approach based Systems approach Evidence based Ensuring our plan and its asks are Recognising that we need to work grounded in robust evidence. with a range of partners in different sectors to find appropriate solutions and overcome barriers to delivery, as transport solutions alone won't User centric achieve our vision for the North.
+Recognising that people and businesses need different things from Outcome focused the transport system.

-Outcome focused

 Including a clear set of headline SMART objectives & targets / end states.
+Place based geography is diverse and therefore scale and pace for change will vary.

+Recognising that the North's

+the transport solutions available.